-Home of the famous Zona G (G for Gourmet), Chapinero has some of the best food in Colombia.
-Whether it is fine-dining establishments or some cheap local street food, Zona G will be a heaven for you.
+Home of the famous La Zona G (G for Gourmet), Chapinero has some of the best food in Colombia.
+Whether it is fine-dining establishments or some cheap local street food, Zona G will be heaven for you.
 If you are a foodie, Chapinero is the best place to stay in Bogota for you.

 There are many shopping malls in the area such as the Andino mall, Unilago mall, and Avenida Chile mall, great for travelers that want to do a little bit of shopping!
-The financial district is also within the Chapinero neighborhood, perfect for any travelers on a business trip in Bogota.
+The financial district is also within the Chapinero neighborhood, perfect for any travelers on a business trip to Bogota.

 Cons of Staying in Chapinero:

-Best Hostel in Chapinero: Republica Hostel Chapinero
+Best Hostel in Chapinero: Selina Chapinero

-The capsule-style beds at Republica Hostel are some of the most comfortable and privacy-giving beds ever.
+With individual electric sockets, curtains, and a thick mattress, Selina Chapinero features some of the most comfortable and privacy-giving beds ever.
 You will feel like you are in your own little space once you pull that curtain over at the end of the bed.

 Best Budget Hotel in Chapinero: Hotel Vilar America

 With an amazing location in Chapinero, your visit to Bogota will be much simpler by staying at Hotel Vilar America.
 Their spacious and clean rooms combined with their sleek design will make any guest fall in love.

 Best Luxury Hotel in Chapinero: bs Rosales Hotel

 Centrally located in Chapinero, staying at bs Rosales Hotel guarantees you an easy commute to the historic center.
 After a day of exploring Bogota’s best attractions, you can come back to the hotel and enjoy a sauna, a nice drink at the bar, or an invigorating workout at their gym.

-Zona Rosa/Zona T (Best Nightlife in Bogota!)
+Zona Rosa/Zona T (Best Place To Stay For Nightlife)

 Zona Rosa, also called Zona T because of the T-shaped pedestrian streets, is the best neighborhood in Bogota for nightlife.
 This is the place to stay if you want to have a crazy night.